Coming to grips with network performance management in an extensive network requires constant vigilance.

-For further analysis, log findings (normalized logs or specific log files) can be forwarded to other members of your team or turned into reports.
+For further data analysis, log findings (normalized logs or specific log files) can be forwarded to other members of your team or turned into reports.
 The reporting offered by SolarWinds Security Event Manager is compliant with HIPAA, PCI DSS, SOX, DISA, and STIG.
-The range of report capabilities makes this program ideal for larger organizations that need a program with a high level of compliance.
+The range of report capabilities makes this program ideal for larger organizations that need a program with a high level of compliance requirements.

 Overall, SolarWinds Security Event Manager is an excellent choice based on its threat response capabilities and regulatory compliance.
-The tool starts at a price of $4,665 (£3,591).
+The tool starts at $4,665 (£3,591).
 There is also a 30-day free trial version you can download here.

 Papertrail is a log analyzer for Windows that automatically scans through your log data.
 When scanning log data you can select what information you want the scan results to display.
 For instance, you can choose whether scans contain IP addresses, email addresses, GUID/UUID, HTTP(s) URLs, domains, hosts, file names, and quoted text.